Horry County, South Carolina

-Horry County (/ˈɒriː/ OR-ree) is the easternmost county in the U.S. state of South Carolina.
+Horry County (/ˈɒriː/ OR-ree, silent "h" like its namesake Peter Horry) is the easternmost county in the U.S. state of South Carolina.
 As of the 2020 census, its population was 351,029.
 It is the fourth-most populous county in South Carolina.
 The county seat is Conway.
 Horry County is the central county in the Myrtle Beach-Conway-North Myrtle Beach, SC Metropolitan Statistical Area.
 It is in the Pee Dee region of South Carolina, about 90 mi north of Charleston, and about 130 mi east of the state capital, Columbia.

 History

 Horry County was created from Georgetown District in 1801.
 At this time, the county had an estimated population of 550.
 Isolated by the many rivers and swamps typical of the South Carolina Lowcountry, the area essentially was surrounded by water, forcing its inhabitants to survive without much assistance from the "outside world".
 This caused the county residents to become an extremely independent populace, and they named their county "The Independent Republic of Horry".
 The county was named after, and in honor of, Revolutionary War hero Peter Horry who was born in South Carolina around 1743.
 Horry started his military career in 1775 as one of 20 captains, elected by the Provincial Congress of South Carolina, to serve the 1st and 2nd Regiments.
 In 1790, he was assigned to the South Carolina militia under Brigadier General Francis Marion.

 The population has increased more than fourfold since 1970, as the area has become a destination for retirees and people owning second homes.
-It has been developed for resorts and retirement communities.
-The majority-White residents have constituted a majority-Republican voter base since the late 20th century.

 On October 29, 2012, the county paid homage to the man for whom the county is named.
 It commissioned a bronze sculpture of Peter Horry, installing it inside the Horry County Government and Justice Center.
 The sculpture was designed by artist Garland Weeks.
 Coastal Monument of Conway designed the stone base.
 The base of the sculpture is inscribed with the names of the 1801 commissioners on one side and the names of 2011 Horry County Council members on the other; a brief biography of General Peter Horry is on the front.
 It cost slightly more than $16,200 for both the bust/sculpture and the stone base.

-In addition to official and academic resources, local history enthusiasts have contributed to preserving Horry County’s heritage.
-One example is the Horry County Legacy Project, a website dedicated to documenting and sharing the county’s history.
-The project, available through the Horry County Museum, features articles, photographs, and other resources that highlight the county’s cultural and historical development.
-Local historian Nicholas Gallagher has played a significant role in curating and presenting the content on this platform.